buglabs/iot-enabler-kit/readme.markdown

 	- [Troubleshooting](#troubleshooting)
 - [Helpful Links](#helpful-links)

-A dweet connector for Renesas 8- and 16-bit microcontrollers.
+A Dweet (http://dweet.io) and Freeboard (http://freeboard.io) cloud connector for Renesas 8- and 16-bit microcontrollers.
 This code turns a compatible evaluation board into a real-time internet enabled device.
-Once the connector is deployed to a device, the device will automatically connect to the bugswarm platform and share it's peripherals using a standardized API.
+Once the connector is deployed to a device, the device will automatically connect to the cloud platforms and share it's peripherals using a standardized API.
 This enables developers to create applications for the evaluation board in a wide variety of languages, without needing to download an SDK or physical access to the device.

 ## Supported Boards